-For information on configuring the script version of Node Manager, see Chapter 5, "Configuring Script Node Manager."
+For information on configuring the script version of Node Manager, see "Configuring Script Node Manager" on page 5-1.

 This version does not provide as much security as the Java-based version.
 However, the advantage of the script-based Node Manager is that it can remotely manage servers over a network that has been configured to use SSH.
 No additional server installation is required.
 The scripts merely have to be copied to the remote machine.